Taum/marketbot/README.md

 This project is a web application that indexes the [Altered TCG](https://www.altered.gg/) marketplace and tries to provide a more user-friendly interface to search for unique cards.
 It does not try to index prices for Rares and Commons, since those can be easily found on the Altered website.

+You can find the live version of the app at [https://market.sabotageafter.rest](https://market.sabotageafter.rest).

 # Docs for libraries used in this project

 - 📖 [Typescript docs](https://www.typescriptlang.org/docs/)